michaelrommel/blog/README.md

 ## Personal Home Page

-This will be deployed eventually to https://michaelrommel.com
+This has been deployed at https://michaelrommel.com